blog2i2j/cybersader..cyberbase/📁 03 - Curations, Stacks/Awesome Anime/Awesome Anime.md

 	- Solo Leveling - ehhh...has some vengeance type vibes - with great power comes great responsibility.
 Amazing animation and action.
 	- Frieren - awesome so far...wholesome so far too!

+- Heard of
+	- Demon Lord 2099
+	- The Beginning After the End English Subbed
+	- The Wrong Way to Use Healing Magic
+	- Durarara
+	- Vivy: Fluorite Eye's Song
+	- Silent Witch
+	- Anne Shirley
+	- Call of the Night

+- Code Geass
+-
 # Top Anime

 > [!tldr] All the anime I would recommend